Does your next trip include extreme sports?

-From B.A.S.E. jumping to scuba diving, the list of adventure sports – often called extreme sports – is long and growing.
+From B.A.S.E. jumping to diving, the list of adventure sports – often called extreme sports – is long and growing.
 To be considered “extreme,” a sport or activity usually includes some combination of height, speed, danger or stunts.
 The people who participate range from experienced paragliders or heli-skiiers to bucket-listers who want to try bungee jumping or motor racing just once in their lives.

 In this world of extremes, there are as many hazards to consider as there are varieties of sport.
 Before embarking on any trip that involves extreme sport, be sure to assess your own fitness to make sure your body is up to the challenge.
 Check with your doctor before you go.
 And if you suffer from vertigo, asthma or heart disease, it’s best to steer clear altogether.

 - Choose only reputable outfitters or attractions companies.
 Check references and safety records before you sign up.